bellatesla/charp-tutorials/Introduction to CSharp Part 1.md

 ---

-### Final Thoughts

-While the "**bad example**" works, it’s not a good practice.
+**Pro-tip:** While the **bad example** works, it’s not a good practice.
 I strongly encourage to organize code into smaller, logical methods.
 This makes the code cleaner, more modular, and **easier** to work with in the long run.

 ---